 I don’t know of one company with the goal of operational poor performance.
-Every company wants to achieve operational excellence, perform to its maximum capability and increase its profits.
+Every company wants to achieve operational excellence, perform to its maximum capability and increase its profits and grow.

 However, in most cases companies are not performing a maximum performance levels.

 Achieving operational excellence requires first, creating the environment for performing at a maximum level, then maintaining operational excellence through change as time and events progress.

 Every company is unique and will see unexpected challenges.
 How it is organized will set the course for how the company responds to these challenges, and how the company chooses to respond to events can be a large factor to its competitive advantage.
 Planning is vital, but the ability to adjust to these changes is just as important.

 Every aspect of your business contributes to the operational excellence of your company.

 Everyone in your organization needs continual motivation and coordination to reach operational excellence.

 This is the first in a series of articles covering aspects contributing to operational excellence and will address organizational factors contributing or detracting from obtaining the maximum performance you seek.